jadecobra/python_tdd_exercises/source/data_structures/none.rst

 * assertIsInstance_ to see if something is an instance of a :ref:`class<what is a class?>`
 * assertNotIsInstance_ to see if something is NOT an instance of a :ref:`class<what is a class?>`

 ..
-CAUTION:: the naming of the `assert methods`_ can be confusing, there is
+CAUTION:: the names of the `assert methods`_ can be confusing, there is

                   assertIsNotNone_